-For a start, you get to work in a “beautiful building” in London’s elegant Temple, and the clerks (often crucial to a fledgling career at the bar) are “brilliant”.
+Francis Taylor scores well in the Legal Cheek Junior Barrister Survey 2019-20, with three As, a B and an A*.
+You get to work in a “beautiful building” in London’s elegant Temple, and the clerks (often crucial to a fledgling career at the bar) are “brilliant”.
 In fact, one former pupil describes a pupillage at Francis Taylor as “invaluable”.
 The work consists of a “really varied diet of interesting cases, inquiries and advice”, and the average working hours are par for the course at 50-59 hours.
 Moreover, tenancy is nearly always offered to pupils on completion.

 Overall, it is “a pretty happy ship” where “very supportive” colleagues will congratulate members of chambers on appointments, good cases etc.” If stuck on a piece of work or looking for inspiration, then “you can ask colleagues for views on issues you have to deal with, and will get a high-quality response”, according to one former pupil.
 Another rookie explains that the “open door policy is not just recruitment spiel.
 Everyone is very willing to give up time to help.
 Members get stuck into talks and training seminars.”